o0101/good.html/README.md

 ***BANG!*** is a view library that prints custom elements, so you get style encapsulation, and component-powered reusability baked-in.
 It also has minimal DOM diffing, JavaScript templating syntax, zero dependences and needs to transpiler.
 Built with the power of the web, in

+The page above has over 10,000 DOM nodes, yet Lighthouse manages to love it, anyway.
+How is this possible? ***EXPLORE BANG!
+FOR KNOWLEDGE***

 This is ***BANG!***, making a component:

 [`components/sg-counter/markup.html`](https://github.com/i5ik/_____/blob/main/docs/7guis/components/sg-counter/markup.html)